 BTW, if some of your documents are in a foreign language then you will need a certified translated copy in German.

-A budget-friendly way is to order a certified translation through Lingoking – an international translation and interpretation service.
-With Lingoking, you can calculate the price of your certified contract translation in TWO steps using their stupid-simple online calculator.
+A budget-friendly way is to order a certified translation through Lingoking– an online translation and interpretation service.
+With Lingoking, you can calculate the price of your certified contract translation in TWO steps using their simple online calculator.

 Just enter the number of pages and language combination and Voila!
 Get your contract translation costs in real-time.

 You May Also Like: All About Freelancing in Germany